Technical Cooperation Services to the Khyber Pakh-tunkhwa Education Sector Plan Support Programme (KP-ESPSP)

-Title: Khyber Pakhtunkhwa Education Sector Plan Support Programme (ESP)
+Title: Technical Cooperation Services to the Khyber Pakhtunkhwa Education Sector Plan Support Programme (KP-ESPSP)

 Commissioned by: European Union

 Lead executing agency: Elementary and Secondary Education Department (E&SED), Government of Khyber Pakhtunkhwa (GoKP), PAKISTAN